-Alex Rowley is the Member of the Scottish Parliament for the constituency of Cowdenbeath, and the former leader of Fife council.
+Alex Rowley is the Scottish Labour Deputy Leader and candidate for the constituency of Cowdenbeath, and the former leader of Fife council.

 Alex has also had the privilege of representing Dunfermline North, Townhill, Kingseat and Halbeath on the Fife Regional Council; and worked closely for many years with the former Prime Minister and Kirkcaldy and Cowdenbeath MP, Gordon Brown.

 Alex was born in Dunfermline, brought up in Kelty and went to school in Dunfermline.
 He has three grown up children and a five-year old granddaughter.

 Alex has gained a reputation for being in touch with communities he represents and is a strong voice.

 He has always lived in Fife, apart from being based in London working for the TUC, and believes there is no better place to live, work and raise a family.

 His interest in politics dates back to being at school and he was heavily influenced by his parents and by the Trade Union movement.
 He was a shop steward in his late teens.
 He attended Newbattle Abbey College in Dalkeith where he obtained a Certificate in Politics and Economics.
 He went on to study at the University of Edinburgh and gained a MA Hon Politics and Sociology and MSc Postgraduate Community Education.

 After leaving university, Alex worked as the Scottish Co-ordinator for the National Local Government Forum Against Poverty.
 He worked for the Labour Party and then for the TUC as an Project Officer, before becoming National Officer with responsibility for the TUC education centres in England.
 He then moved back to Fife to become full-time agent and constituency manager for Gordon Brown MP and was re-elected to Fife Council in 2007.